331uw13/nemi/README.md

 # Setup for use
 > [!NOTE]
-> **If you dont want to install** and just want to test.
+> <ins>**If you dont want to install**</ins> and just want to test.
 You can run the program with `./nemi -home .`
 ```
 $ perl configure.pl && make release && ./install.sh
 ```
+> If your system has older version of perl, read `Troubleshooting` section below if you encounter problems.

 # Default scripts

-## cmdl.pl
+  - ## `cmdl.pl`
-Command line script.
-You can evaluate perl expressions and the output is going to be written into echo terminal (messages).
+    Alternative command line.
+You can evaluate perl expressions and the output is going to be written into echo terminal.
     Functions which are listed in the scripting documentation are also available.
-They start with the prefix `nemi::`.
+They start with the prefix `nemi::`

     Open `scripts/cmdl.pl` and check what is the toggle keybind.
 Then run `nemi::script_keybinds("cmdl")`.
     It will tell you all keybinds and what they do for the script.
+That command works for all loaded scripts which have keybinds assigned.

-## vmode.pl
+  - ## `vmode.pl`
     Vmode or "visual mode" creates another cursor for you.
 You can select text, interact with the word under the second cursor.
-And alot more, see vmode keybinds with command in cmdl: `nemi::script_keybinds("vmode")`
+    And alot more, see more info with `nemi::script_keybinds("vmode")`

-## scrollback.pl
+  - ## `scrollback.pl`
     This script was made to allow easy access to modify the scrolling behaviour.

-## general.pl
+  - ## `general.pl`
-Keybind shortcuts to functions.
-Again see output from `nemi::script_keybinds("general")`
+    Useful keybind shortcuts to functions.

 # Troubleshooting